 Primary schools – Our Waste, Our World is a fun, interactive session facilitated by Habitat NI in partnership with Eco-Schools that explores waste and sustainability issues for Key Stage 2 Pupils.
 We also have additional resources and activity suggestions that explore the importance of home and its role in breaking the cycle of poverty.

-Secondary schools – The Good Relations and Citizenship Programme brings two schools from across the community together to explore social justice issues and active citizenship during two facilitated workshops.
+Secondary schools – Change Makers is a shared education and citizenship programme which brings two schools from across the community together to explore social justice issues and active citizenship during two facilitated workshops.
 The group also work together on a local Habitat worksite for one day and participate in a fundraising challenge.
-We also have resources and activity suggestions that explore the role of shelter in breaking the cycle of poverty for secondary schools.
+We also have additional resources and activity suggestions that explore the importance of home and its role in breaking the cycle of poverty for secondary school pupils.

 (Note: The resources mentioned above are available only through participating in the relevant programme/initiative.
 Call or email now to sign up.)

 |Habitat for Humanity Northern Ireland||No|

 |Poverty and HungerHealthConflictEmergency ResponseHumanitarianismGenderEqualityHuman RightsChildren's RightsSocial JusticeFair tradeEnvironmentSustainable DevelopmentClimate ChangeCitizenshipInternational PartnershipsMigration||Free ResourcesPupil Action/ Active CitizenshipWhole School Initiatives/ Frameworks||

 Oxfam Education website offers a huge range of ideas, resources and support for developing global learning in the classroom and the whole school.
 All of the resources support Education for Global Citizenship – education that helps pupils understand their world and make a positive difference in it.
 Teachers can also download guides and tips and join the Oxfam education mailing list on the website.